kjellalmgren/pingservices/pingservices-readme.md

 	# with docker run instead to be able to shell into the container
 	$ docker run -it tetracon/pingservices:2.14 sh
-	# stop the container when you are finnsihed
+	# stop the container when you are finnished
 	$ docker stop <container-id>
 	$ docker rm <container-id>
 	$ sudo shutdown -h